sodadata/docs/soda/new-documentation.md

 #### March 22, 2022

-* New documentation for the beta release of [Soda Core]({% link soda-core/overview-main.md %}), a free, open-source, command-line tool that enables you to use the Soda Checks Language (Beta) to turn user-defined input into aggregated SQL queries.
+* New documentation for the beta release of [Soda Core]({% link soda-core/overview-main.md %}), a free, open-source, command-line tool that enables you to use the Soda Checks Language to turn user-defined input into aggregated SQL queries.
 * New documentation for the beta release of [SodaCL]({% link soda-cl/soda-cl-overview.md %}), a domain-specific language you can use to define Soda Checks in a checks YAML file.

 #### February 15, 2022

-* Added content to explain how Soda Cloud notifies users of a [scan failure]({% link soda/scan.md %}#scan-output-in-soda-cloud).
+* Added content to explain how Soda Cloud notifies users of a [scan failure]({% link soda-sql/scan.md %}#scan-output-in-soda-cloud).

 #### February 10, 2022